appium/appium-inspector/README.md

 ### Localization

+We try to use only localized strings (`t('localizationKey')`), which are synchronized with [Crowdin](https://crowdin.com/project/appium-desktop).
+If you would like to contribute translations, please leave your suggestions on Crowdin.

-We try to use only localized strings (`t('localizationKey')`).
-If you find yourself needing to add strings, you'll need to do that in the [Appium Desktop repo](https://github.com/appium/appium-desktop)'s English translation file, as the strings for both apps are maintained there for a variety of reasons.
-Once the string changes have been merged, you can run `npm run copy-en-i18n <path-to-appium-desktop-dir>` to copy them over and commit them as part of your Inspector change.
+If you find yourself needing to add completely new strings, you'll need to first add them in the [English translation file](assets/locales/en/translation.json).
+After your changes are merged, the new strings will be added to Crowdin, and become available for translation into other languages.

 ### Publishing new versions